raheelkhan/app/README.md

 # Overview
-This is a sample web application created using `start.spring.io tool`.
+This is a sample web application created using `start.spring.io` tool.
 This app only has one endpoint `/` which returns a welcome message.

 ## Run locally
 The app comes with a Dockerfile and can be tested locally easily.
 The only prerequiste to run this app on local is Docker CLI / Desktop installed.
 The image is build using **multi stage build** and **alpine** base images for optimal image size.